johnny-morrice/x86_64-spirograph-rosetta/README.txt

 This package presents a simple C graphics program, and a port of that code into x86_64 NASM assembly.

-The motivation here is that I found it difficult to learn 64 bit assembly, due to a shortage of code examples online.
+My motivation for publishing this, is that I found it difficult to learn 64 bit assembly, due to a shortage of code examples online.

 x86 programmers should note that x86_64 assembly uses the AMD64 ABI calling